This week, millions of people will be celebrating Chinese New Year.

 People enjoy eating lots of delicious food, including noodle soup, which traditionally brings luck for the year ahead.

-There will be parades and performances, with people dressed in traditional clothes.
+There are typically parades and performances, with people dressed in traditional clothes.

 Fireworks are also set off, because it is thought that noise and lights will scare away any evil spirits for the coming months.